Reconcyl/myco/doc/commands.md

 Limit the lifespan of organisms to `MAX` cycles.
 If no argument is passed, organisms will be permitted to live for arbitrary amounts of time.
 Note that this only applies to organisms created after this command is run.

+### `max-children`

+Report the maximum number of children an organism can have.
+This is 4 by default.
+Once this limit has been reached, attempts to create children will fail.

+### `set-max-children [MAX]`

+Limit organisms to having only `MAX` children.
+If no argument is passed, organisms will be permitted to have arbitrarily many children.
+Note that this only applies to organisms created after this command is run.

 ### `speed [SPEED]`

 Accept an argument and set the execution rate to `SPEED` milliseconds per cycle.
 If no argument is passed, report the current speed.